 The direct queue (or port 9101) can also be used by changing the port settings in your print driver.
 When it comes to a home printer or a trusted printer at work this level of security isn’t warranted.

 Secure print, sometimes known as private print, is similar to the hold queue only it requires a security PIN to release the print job.
-Not all print drivers support this feature.
+Print drivers don’t always support this feature.
 The job will not bypass the HDD, assuming the printer has one, nor does it use any encryption or secure connection.
 If it is available, it is a good way to prevent a job from sitting in the exit tray until you can get to it.
 This type of security is best for MFP’s or all in ones in a trusted environment.

 Scan job security